GeoscienceAustralia/PyRate/_sources/docker.rst.txt

 Docker
 ------

-Can be used to run PyRate on linux, Windows and MacOS.
-Please follow the instruction at https://hub.docker.com/ to download and install docker on your machine:
+Docker can be used to run PyRate on Linux, Windows and MacOS.
+Please follow the instruction at https://hub.docker.com/ to download and install Docker on your machine.
+Then run:

 ::